leoschweizer/OpinionatedC/README.md

 [![License](https://img.shields.io/cocoapods/l/OpinionatedC.svg)](https://cocoapods.org/pods/OpinionatedC)
 [![Platforms](https://img.shields.io/cocoapods/p/OpinionatedC.svg)](https://cocoapods.org/pods/OpinionatedC)

-Undoubtedly, Objective-C has been influenced significantly by Smalltalk.
-Unfortunately, the forefathers of Objective-C stopped inheriting concepts where stuff gets really interesting (and a pleasure to work with).
+Sometimes, Objective-C is just overly verbose.
+Life is too short to `enumerateObjectsUsingBlock` and who has the time to create sub-arrays with `filteredArrayUsingPredicate` anyway?

 OpinionatedC is here to fix that.

-Note: This library is pretty much a work in progress.
-However, it is well tested and already used in production as well as in App Store submitted apps.
+It offers a ton of **Smalltalk-style** convenience extension methods that make writing **concise, easily readable** Objective-C code a pleasure.

 ## Usage
 The easiest way to include OpinionatedC into your project is through [CocoaPods](http://cocoapods.org/):